BattletechModders/StrategicOperations/README.md

 #### Firing Ports

 Carrier units with actor bool statistic `HasFiringPorts` set to true will allow mounted BA to fire at enemies within range <i>while they are mounted</i>.
 Units so mounted will have the same LOF level as the carrier unit.

+#### Garrisons - new in v3.0.0.0

+BA can now occupy buildings.
+Each building can only hold a single squad of BA because reasons.
+Because getting the AI to shoot at the damn _building_ is a pain in the ass, I've chosen to allow the AI to target the BA squads directly; however the BA squads <i>also</i> get the building HP added to their own armor (divided amongst the squad).
+If the building itself is destroyed with the BA still occupying it, they take their chassis DFA self-damage to each location, and receive any effects defined in `OnGarrisonCollapseEffects`.
+If players choose to voluntarily exit the garrisoned building, they will exfil to a random adjacent hex.
+I am not planning on giving the AI the ability to garrison buildings at this time; this is strictly a player gimmick.

 #### Countering Mount/Swarm

 **B-Pods Added in v2.0.2.0**